dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/redshift-configs.md

 dbt cannot monitor this parameter as it is not queryable within Redshift.
 If the value is changed, the materialized view will need to go through a `--full-refresh` in order to set it.

-Find more information about the [parameters](https://docs.aws.amazon.com/redshift/latest/dg/materialized-view-create-sql-command.html#mv_CREATE_MATERIALIZED_VIEW-parameters) in the Redshift docs.
+Learn more about the [parameters](https://docs.aws.amazon.com/redshift/latest/dg/materialized-view-create-sql-command.html#mv_CREATE_MATERIALIZED_VIEW-parameters) in the Redshift docs.

 ### Limitations